The meteoric rise of Napoleon Bonaparte, France's most iconic general

 As a result, Nice and Savoy were officially handed over to France.
 Bonaparte marched further into Italy and captured Milan.

 He signed peace deals with the duke of Parma, the duke of Modena, and even with Pope Pius VI.
-The important city of Mantua was placed under siege.

-The newly captured regions of Italy were given new government systems that were closely modelled on the French revolutionary system and were called ‘republican regimes’.
+The newly captured regions of Italy were given new government systems that were closely modelled on the French revolutionary system and were called ‘Republican regimes’.

 In October 1796, Napoleon created the ‘Cisalpine Republic’, which absorbed the territories of Modena, Bologna and Ferrara.